FergusDonnan/PyROA/README.md

 ## Changes

+### V3.2.0
+- The effective number of parameters when delay_dist=True now only uses the driving lightcurve.
+This has a small effect but with this change, the number of parameters only depends on the smoothness of the driving lightcurve and not the width of the delay distributions
+- Priors on the A and B (scale and shift) parameters are handled differently.
+The user now specifies unitless lower and upper limits as factors of the calculated RMS (A) and mean (B) of each lightcurve.
+This allows the prior range to vary for each lightcurve to provide more sensible limits especially in cases where the fluxes of each lightcurve vary drastically.
+- The initial values of the walkers are now setup to better sample the parameter space, now set to 0.2*initial_value.
+- Fixed an issue where delay_dist=True did not allow negative mean lags.
+- Fixed error for the in-line output of the best-fit lags.

 #### v3.1.0
 - Added new utility functions (Utils.py) to analyse the outputs of PyROA.
 See the Utils_Tutorial for examples of usage.
 These include displaying lightcurve(+residuals), Convergence plots, corner and chain plots by parameter, Lag spectrum plot and Flux-Flux analysis plot.
 - Changes to the intercalibration files were added.
 It now outputs, for every datum the original telescope, ROA model+uncertainty at the point, and degree of freedom value.